MENUMENU

 Notes

-Chocolate can 'seize' very easily if melted too quickly, or in a container that's not completely dry.
-The best way to melt the chocolate is to break it into pieces and place in a dry microwave-safe dish.
-Microwave for 30 seconds at a time, stirring each time with a dry metal spoon, until it is melted.
+• The best way to melt the chocolate - is to break it into pieces, place it in a dry microwave-safe bowl, and heat in 30-second bursts, stirring with a dry metal spoon until smooth.

 Nutrition